sag1v/debuggr.io/content/blog/react-setstate-is-not-a-function/index.md

 }
 ```

-This works great and we don't get any errors, although we are creating and passing a new function on each render cycle [which may have performance implications](https://reactjs.org/docs/faq-functions.html#bind-in-render) (and might not).
+This works great and we don't get any errors, although we are creating and passing a new function on each render cycle [which may have performance implications](https://reactjs.org/docs/faq-functions.html#bind-in-render) (or might not).

 We can use `bind` in the constructor which will run only once for the entire life-time of the component.